varunrao/aws-smart-recycle/pi/README.md

         ```

-    1. If you are using Windows, you need to install and configure [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+    1. If you are using Windows, you need to install and configure [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) using the MSI to install all utilities since we will use pscp later to copy files to the Raspberry Pi.
 Expand Connection, choose Data, and make sure that Prompt is selected:

        ![putty-image](images/11-0-putty.png)